proxmox/proxmox-backup/docs/tape-backup.rst

 - an additional copy of the data
 - to a different media type (tape)
-- to an additional location (you can move tapes offsite)
+- to an additional location (you can move tapes off-site)

 In most restore jobs, only data from the last backup job is restored.
 Restore requests further decline the older the data